madelson/PrecompiledRegex.Fody/README.md

 ### Supported Methods
 All Regex constructors and both instance and static matching methods (e. g.
 Matches, Split, Replace) are supported.
 This includes [overloads which take in a match timeout](https://msdn.microsoft.com/en-us/library/system.text.regularexpressions.regex.matchtimeout(v=vs.110).aspx).

-In order to be a candidate for precompilation, the pattern and options arguments *must* be compile-time constants:
+In order to be a candidate for precompilation, the pattern and options arguments **must be compile-time constants**:

 ```C#
 // valid